 The open model of economic activity in this data product here measures the direct and indirect effects of an economic activity (exports); that is, the impacts of sales and purchases between all goods and service sectors of the economy, sales to final demand (consumption, investment, government, and net exports), and purchases of land, labor, and capital services.
 Open model multipliers are best suited to describe what has already happened in an economy or the interrelatedness of sectors in a base period.

-- Benchmark Input/Output Trade Margins: Trade margins refect the value of transportation and wholesale-and-retail trade services provided in delivering commodities from producers to purchasers.
+Benchmark Input/Output Trade Margins: Trade margins reflect the value of transportation and wholesale-and-retail trade services provided in delivering commodities from producers to purchasers.
 They are used in the ERS estimates for port-value multipliers.
-Last updated: December 2007.
+Last updated: December 2014.

 To understand the working of the multiplier process, it is useful to keep the different components of a multiplier separate.
 Open model multipliers reflect the value of the exported commodity or product to the originating sector (direct effects) plus the value of the activity in supporting sectors (indirect effects), such as inputs, processing, distribution, and other services.
 Multipliers are measured either at the producer level (which includes just the activity embodied in the commodity as it leaves the farm gate or manufacturer's door) or at the port level (which includes shipping, handling, and storage charges in addition to the farm or manufacturing sector's value).
 Using corn as an example and 2009 export data, the producer open model multiplier for corn is 3.55.